yw2247/compmethods-yw2247/problem_set_1/README.md

 - How complete/specific: Radiology-focused and well-maintained by RSNA; widely used for protocol naming and search.
 It also links to the RSNA/LOINC Playbook.
 - Why it helps across data types: Pairs nicely with SCTID/NCIt.
 You can search findings/diagnoses (SNOMED/NCIt) together with standardized exam/protocol names (RadLex).

-This keeps the set small but covers everything we need: genes, meds, clinical text, and imaging contents.
+This keeps the set small but covers everything we need: genes, meds, clinical text, and imaging contents.<br>

-# 5b.
-Licensing and alternatives
+**5b.
+Licensing and alternatives**<br>
 1) SNOMED CT (SCTID)
 - License / access: It's free to use in the United States through a UMLS account, which requires accepting the UMLS license terms.
 Outside the U.S., use follows SNOMED International’s country/affiliate rules.
 - Alternative: MONDO Disease Ontology (CC BY 4.0) (free to use worldwide; strong for disease normalization across sources).